autotelik/datashift/README.markdown

   - Smart sorting of column processing order ....

   - Does not currently ensure mandatory columns (for valid?) processed first.

+  - Look at implementing import/export API using something like https://github.com/ianwhite/orm_adapter rather than active record, so we can support additional ORMs

+  - Create separate Spree extension to support import/export via the admin gui

 ## License